BaseModelAI/cleora/README.md

 ## Cleora Enterprise
 **Cleora Enterprise** is now available for selected customers.
 Key improvements in addition to this open-source version:
-* performance optimizations: 10x faster embedding times
+* _performance optimizations_: 10x faster embedding times
-* latest research: significantly improved embedding quality
+* _latest research_: significantly improved embedding quality
-* new feature: item attributes support
+* _new feature_: item attributes support
-* new feature: multimodal fusion of multiple graphs, text and image embeddings
+* _new feature_: multimodal fusion of multiple graphs, text and image embeddings
-* new feature: compressed embeddings in various formats (spherical, hyperbolic, sparse)
+* _new feature_: compressed embeddings in various formats (spherical, hyperbolic, sparse)

 For details contact us at cleora@synerise.com